 Start exploring your Twitter data

 When you’re ready for the next step, try out one of the 15 vital Twitter stats above and see if what you discover might help you tweet better.
 Need a starting point?
-I found the statistics per day and per hour were most fascinating to me.
+We found the statistics per day and per hour were the most fascinating to us.